Canadaland: Former shows

+The network also produced several limited-series podcasts, including Cool Mules (2020) by Kasia Mychajlowycz and The Newfoundlander (2023).

+Two other series The White Saviors (2021) which focused on activities by WE Charity, and Ratfucker (2022), about a conservative political operative, led to litigation against Canadaland.
+The White Saviors was a six-part podcast series narrated by Olusola Adeogun.
+The series focused on activities by WE Charity and the WE Charity Scandal including interviews with whistleblowers and former staff.

 Theresa Kielburger vs. Canadaland Inc.

 In November 2021, Theresa Kielburger, a retired Toronto schoolteacher and mother of WE Charity founders Craig and Marc Kielburger, filed a defamation lawsuit against Canadaland Inc. and its proprietor Jesse Brown, seeking $3 million in damages.
 The lawsuit disputes claims in a Canadaland podcast called "The White Saviors Canadaland.
 True Crime" which was first aired August 23, 2021.

 The central focus of the lawsuit was Canadaland's characterization of a 1997 lawsuit involving her son Craig Kielburger and Saturday Night magazine from the previous year, which resulted in a judicial condemnation and settlement of $319,000 against the magazine.
 The author of the Saturday Night piece, Isabel Vincent, had claimed that in 1995 Theresa Kielburger deposited $150,000 in donations from the Ontario Federation of Labour into her family bank account.
 This claim, which both Ms. Kielburger and the Ontario Federation of Labour flatly denied, was presented in Canadaland's podcast, according to the lawsuit, in a manner meant to suggest that Theresa Kielburger had stolen the money.
+Prior to the airing of the podcast, Canadaland was served a statement of claim by Theresa Kielburger.
 Ms. Kielburger's lawsuit stated that Canadaland was aware that this claim was false, but repeated it anyway.

 Brown accused WE Charity of mounting a public relations campaign against it, telling podcast listeners that “#JesseBrownLies was briefly the number one trending topic in Kenya" and complained that several American media organizations had called Canadaland "fake news".
 Brown said that he was “confident that this lawsuit will be dismissed."